mainmatter/mainmatter.com/src/appearances/2023-10-27-get-ready-to-rustle.md

 ---

-Marco Otte-Witte talked about how Rust is the next step for backend web development and addressed the state of the web development ecosystem for Rust, bringing up its challenges and sharing real-world stories, at Porto Tech Hub.
+Marco Otte-Witte talked about how Rust is the next step for backend web development at Porto Tech Hub 2023.